-While this blog will use a couple of dozen antique prints to serve as an example of what should be done for easy archival storage & organization (see image above), the suggestions that follow can be applied to EVERYTHING you might have in YOUR OWN art or photography portfolios / collections / & family history archive!
+While this blog will use a couple of dozen antique prints to serve as an example of what should be done for easy archival storage and organization, the suggestions that follow can be applied to everything you might have in your own art or photography portfolios, collections, and family history archive!

 Similarly, while we’re going to use a Drop Front Box to store these prints (see image above), the same procedures apply to the materials you’re storing in Onyx Portfolio Boxes, Museum Drop Front Boxes, Record Storage Boxes, Document Storage Kits, even Archival Binders!

 The first step involves making a few quick photographs of the prints that are going to be stored in an acid-free Drop Front Box.